David-solly/mxbcode/README.md

 The cli includes an in-memory cache and has working bindings and tests for a Redis (expandable to other) database.
 The in-memory cache is cleared once the server is shutdown.
 To run with a known redis instance, supply the redis address flag with the redis endpoint - eg `-redis-addr=192.168.99.100:6379` .

-## Building the image

-Ensure go mod vendor is called to cache all dependencies locally.
-The build won't run otherwise.
-Removes the need to supply credentials for git/docker hub

-`MMAX\barcode-system$docker build -t mmax-bcode:latest . -f ./dockerfile.server`

-The Multi-stage docker file builds on a minimal alpine image so it's small approx ~13MB - however has no shell environment.